publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch87/schIV/ptB/m__us_usc_t7_s5680.md

     (b) __Purpose__

-        The program shall provide direct assistance through public and private sector projects and technical assistance to remove, resolve, or mitigate sanitary and phytosanitary and related barriers to trade.
+        The program shall provide direct assistance through public and private sector projects and technical assistance to remove, resolve, or mitigate sanitary and phytosanitary and technical barriers to trade.

     (c) __Priority__